nikogura/gomason/README.md

 Why is this important?
 Mainly to make sure you have all the dependencies properly vendored, and your tests run.

 You don't care if your tests run?
 That's a problem for the consumer of your code?
 Go away choom.
 Nothing more for us to talk about.

 If I have to explain why it's important to prove your code is working... nah.
-You're supposed to grok that all on your own.
+You're supposed to understand that all on your own.

 Gomason uses gox to do it's compiling.
 It builds whatever versions you like, but they need to be specified in the metadata.json file detailed below in gox-like format.